Electricity

 Communications

-Telecommunications infrastructure is limited in Guinea-Bissau and landline use is very low, but mobile phone usage is more common and constantly on the rise.
-The vast majority of the population has little or no access to the internet, but travellers should be able to find internet cafes in Bissau and other major urban centres.
-The international dialling code for Guinea-Bissau is 245 and city codes are in use.
+Telecommunications in Guinea-Bissau are limited, with landline use very low and mobile phone usage more common and increasing.
+The majority of the population has little or no access to the internet, but travellers can find internet cafes in Bissau and other major cities.
+The international dialling code is +245, and city codes are in use for local calls.

 Passport & Visa

-Foreign passengers to Guinea-Bissau must hold proof of sufficient funds to cover their stay in the country, and the necessary travel documentation for their next destination.
-Entering Guinea-Bissau on a one-way ticket is permitted.
-Note that a yellow fever vaccination certificate is required to enter Guinea-Bissau, if arriving in the country within 6 days of leaving or transiting through any yellow fever risk areas.
-It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+Foreign travellers to Guinea-Bissau must show proof of sufficient funds and documentation for onward travel.
+Entering with a one-way ticket is allowed but may be questioned by immigration.
+A yellow fever vaccination certificate is required if arriving within six days of leaving or transiting through yellow fever-risk areas.
+It's recommended that passports have at least six months' validity beyond your planned departure.
+Immigration officials may apply rules differently from what is stated by travel agents or official sources.

 Entry requirements